12 Great Ways to Get Rid of Bloating

 – Increasing your fibre intake.
 Aim for 18–30 grams per day of both soluble and insoluble fibre from whole grains, fruit, vegetables, nuts, and seeds.

 – Exercising regularly.
-Walking, jogging, swimming, or bicycling for about 30 minutes each day may help keep your bowels moving regularly.
+Walking, jogging, swimming, dancing or cycling for about 30 minutes each day may help keep your bowels moving regularly.

 CAUTION!

-Additionally, adding fibre to your diet too rapidly may worsen constipation, so it’s important to increase your intake slowly.
-Aim for an intake of 25 grams per day for women and 38 grams per day for men.
+Additionally, adding fibre to your diet too rapidly may worsen constipation, so it’s important to increase your intake slowly so aim for an intake of 25 grams per day for women.

 While constipation may be relieved with medication, certain types like bulk and osmotic laxatives may make bloating worse, so talk with your doctor about your symptoms to determine what’s best for you.